cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ## Technical Specification

-A chain can implement one or both parts to the interchain accounts protocol (controlling and hosting).
-A controller chain that registers accounts on other host chains (that support interchain accounts) does not necessarily have to allow other controller chains to register accounts on its own chain, and vice versa.
+A chain can implement one or both parts of the interchain accounts protocol (controlling and hosting).
+A controller chain that registers accounts on other host chains (that support interchain accounts) does not necessarily have to allow other controller chains to register accounts on its chain, and vice versa.

 This specification defines the general way to register an interchain account and transfer tx bytes.
-The host chain is responsible for deserialising and executing the tx bytes, and the controller chain should know how the host chain will handle the tx bytes in advance (Cosmos SDK chains will deserialize using Protobuf).
+The host chain is responsible for deserializing and executing the tx bytes, and the controller chain should know how the host chain will handle the tx bytes in advance (Cosmos SDK chains will deserialize using Protobuf).

 ### Authentication & Authorization